Quickstart: Analyze data in Azure Data Lake Storage Gen2 by using Azure Databricks

 For more information on creating clusters, see Create a Spark cluster in Azure Databricks.

-Create storage account file system
+Create storage account container

 In this section, you create a notebook in Azure Databricks workspace and then run code snippets to configure the storage account.